 There is no observable impact with the current policies vis-a-vis child labor, forced labor, and violation of human rights.
 All company policies are compliant with the requirements of the law and as such, the commission of child labor, forced labor, and violation of human rights are impossible.

 What are the risks identified?
 Which stakeholders are affected?
-Management Approach No significant risks determined for the meantime.
+Management Approach

 The university will revisit this and discuss the matter in its future reports.